 While most cooking mavens refrigerate food to prevent fungus growth, when a baker is using this fungus for bread, warm water is best.

-(What is nutritional yeast? <—— Read this post to find out.)
+(What is nutritional yeast?
+And is nutritional yeast vegan? <—— Read this post to find out.)

 For those among you who are still dreaming of a little plastic home for your Yeast-A-Beasts, you could build a Sea Monkey-style dwelling for your microscopic fungi, but I think they just call that a terrarium.

 This series on misconceptions around veganism continues with: Are Vegans Privileged And Out Of Touch?